 Certain historic equity awards were issued for which 20% of the award vests upon the first anniversary of the vesting start date, 60% vests thereafter in 36 equal monthly instalments, and 20% vest upon the earlier of the fourth anniversary of the vesting start date, or the achievement of a specified revenue threshold from the Company's collaboration arrangements.

 Options granted generally expire 10 years from the date of grant.

-A reconciliation of the Company's share option movements over the year to 31 December 2020 and the period to 31 December 2019 is shown below:
+A reconciliation of the Company's share option movements over the years ended to 31 December 2021 and 31 December 2020 is shown below: